tisannai/plinth/README.md

 # Plinth - Base layer library

 Plinth is a base layer library for small to midsize C programming projects.
-Most of the Plinth features are for memory allocations, but it also provides facilities for string handling and basic type definitions.
+Most of the Plinth features are for memory allocations and storage, but it also provides facilities for string handling and basic type definitions.

-Plinth allows the memory allocators to be nested, i.e. arrangements where the nested allocator allocates from the base allocator.
+Plinth allows the memory allocators to be nested, i.e. arrangements where the nested allocator allocates from the host (base) allocator.
 Nesting provides flexible and efficient memory allocations.
+In general, pre-existing allocations can be used for allocators.
+Pre-existing allocation can be from stack or from another allocator.

-Allocators are used through handles, which are pointers to Allocator Structs.
-Allocators return persistent references, except with the Continuous Memory Allocator (details below).
+Allocators are used through handles, which are pointers to Allocator Descriptors.
+All allocators return persistent references, except the Continuous Memory Allocator (details below).

 See Doxygen docs and `plinth.h` for details about Plinth API.
 Also consult the test directory for usage examples.